orzklv/web/content/blog/static-flake/index.md

 ## Conclusion

-This tutorial also includes very basics of packaging on nix, so I can assure you that you know fundamentals after completion of this tutorial.
-I'll write more of these posts as soon as I'll find more time.
-Writing a post is quite fun and easy for me, its just I find hard to translate every post to 2 other language after finishing it which ends up taking way a lot time.
+This tutorial also includes very basics of packaging on nix, so I can assure you that you got fundamentals after completing this tutorial.
+I'll write more of these posts as soon as I'll have more time.
+Writing a post is quite fun and not a problem for me, its just I have hard time translating every post to 2 other language after finishing it which ends up taking waaaaay lotta time.
 If only I had someone to help with that, I could have published more posts as soon as possible.

 With that being said, I wish you all good luck in your NixOS journey and hopefully this guide will become beginning of your great packaging journey!